mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-Project which the instance belongs to
+Project which the instance belongs to.

 <table>
     <thead>